dannydulai/novalogin/README.md

 # NovaAuth 🚀

+**This is NOT OAuth** - it's a streamlined alternative!
+No complex scopes, no token refresh headaches, just clean authentication that works.

-A modern, self-hosted authentication service that provides OAuth-style login flows for your applications.
+NovaAuth is a modern, self-hosted authentication service that provides login flows for your applications.
 NovaAuth handles user registration, authentication, two-factor authentication, and session management so you can focus on building your app.
+It supports login through client_id / client_secret exchange for your self hosted backends, OIDC support for third party applications, and PKCE authentication for mobile / desktop apps.

 **This is designed to be forked and customized** - take this project, make it your own, and build the authentication system that perfectly fits your needs.